duckdb/dbt-duckdb/README.md

 ````

 The `path` field should normally be the path to a local DuckDB file on your filesystem, but it can also be set equal to `:memory:` if you
-would like to run an in-memory only version of dbt-duckdb, just keep in mind that any models that you want to keep from the dbt run will
+would like to run an in-memory only version of dbt-duckdb.
+Keep in mind that any models that you want to keep from the dbt run will
 need to be persisted using one of the external materialization strategies described below.

 `dbt-duckdb` also supports standard profile settings including `threads` (to control how many concurrent models dbt will run at once) and